 The Minister of Conservation announced his intention to consult on varying the Marine Mammal Sanctuary to include extra protection measures for Māui dolphin in the Taranaki region and seek submissions on his proposal.

-The report A risk assessment of threats to Māui dolphin (PDF, 6,850K) is published.
+Risk assessment of the threats to Māui dolphin was published.

-New interim fisheries restrictions in southern Taranaki came into effect on 28 July 2012 (see fisheries interim protection measures.
-These interim measures are to increase protection to Māui dolphins in the area while the TMP is reviewed.
+New interim fisheries restrictions in southern Taranaki came into effect on 28 July.
+They were intended to increase protection for Māui dolphin in this area while the threat management plan was being reviewed.

-An expert panel was brought together for the Māui dolphin risk assessment workshop.
-The results of the workshop informed the development of the options for Māui dolphins within the TMP consultation document.
+An expert panel was brought together for a Māui dolphin risk assessment workshop.
+The results of the workshop informed the development of the options for Māui dolphin within the threat management plan consultation document.

-DOC and MPI sought submissions on establishing interim measures to protect Māui dolphin in the Taranaki region.
+Submissions sought by DOC and MPI in relation to establishing interim measures to protect Māui dolphin in Taranaki.

-A DOC-commissioned study on Māui dolphin released in 2012 reported that there may only be around 55 adult Māui dolphin remaining, with 95% confidence that the number of dolphins over 1 year old is between 48 and 69 (see abundance estimate).
+A DOC-commissioned study on Māui dolphin reported that there may be around 55 adult Māui dolphins remaining, with 95% confidence that the number of dolphins over 1 year of age is between 48 and 69.

-Reported by-capture of a Hector's or Māui dolphin off Taranaki (see August 2011 - July 2012 incident update).
+Bycapture of a Hector's or Māui dolphin reported off the Taranaki coast.

 2008 set net prohibition area.
 View a detailed map (PDF, 390K)

-- The West Coast North Island Marine Mammal Sanctuary is established, with restrictions on seismic surveying and seabed mining.
+- The West Coast North Island Marine Mammal Sanctuary was established, with restrictions on seismic surveying and seabed mining.

-- The area where set netting and trawling is not allowed is increased.
-Commercial fishers challenged this decision.
+- The area where set-netting and trawling are banned was increased, but commercial fishers challenged this decision.

-The West Coast North Island population of Hector’s dolphin is formally described as a new sub-species, the Māui dolphin (Cephalorhynchus hectori maui).
+The West Coast North Island population of Hector’s dolphin is formally described as a new sub-species called Māui dolphin, Cephalorhynchus hectori maui.